dianatataru/Timema-SV-Methods/README.md

 Identifying how different methods of structural variant (SV) detection identify SVs, and whether Does SV size, frequency, or age have an effect on SV detection in different methods?
 Using data from this Gompert et al. 2025 (https://www.science.org/doi/10.1126/science.adp3745), and specifically focused on inversions and translocations.
 Here is some helpful background on pangenomics: https://pangenome.github.io/

 ## Pangenome Creation
-Starting off with making pangenomes with 1) 4 hwy154 genomes and 2) 8 genomes (4 hwy154 and 4 refugio) in cactus minigraph (paper:https://www.nature.com/articles/s41587-023-01793-w, documentation: https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md).
+Starting off with making the pangenome using eight genomes (4 hwy154 and 4 refugio) in cactus minigraph (paper:https://www.nature.com/articles/s41587-023-01793-w, documentation: https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md).

 |  POP  | STRIPE |   ID  | SHORT |HAP|    SCIENCE BOUNDS    |
 |-------|--------|-------|-------|---|----------------------|